-LLMs like GPT-3 and GPT-4 (Brown et al., 2020) have recently gained a lot of popularity because of impressive progress in their applicability, even by lay people in ordinary life contexts.
-For instance, the discussion about ChatGPT has exploded in the last few months.
-After its release at the end of 2022, a growing number of people have used it for a variety of purposes, including assistance in academic research (e.g., for summarizing or writing texts), in medicine (e.g., for assistance in diagnosis), in business (e.g., for content marketing), in education (e.g., for reviewing students essays), and in computer science (e.g., for coding).
+LLMs like GPT-3 and GPT-4 (Brown et al. 2020) have recently gained significant popularity due to impressive progress in their applicability, even by lay people in ordinary life contexts.
+For instance, discussions surrounding ChatGPT have exploded in the last few months.
+Since its release at the close of 2022, a growing number of people have harnessed its potential for a variety of purposes, including assistance in academic research (e.g., for summarizing or writing texts), in medicine (e.g., for assistance in diagnosis), in business (e.g., for content marketing), in education (e.g., for reviewing students essays), and in computer science (e.g., for coding).
 Notwithstanding these impressive results, ChatGPT is still brittle and fragile.
-This is caused by the fact that the technology is still in development as well as by the fact that it relies only on one type of training data (i.e., text data).
-Compared to human intelligence, ChatGPT lacks embodiment, that is the sensorimotor strategies that humans use in order to explore the world through multisensory integration within a constitutive brain-body-environment interaction (Pennartz, 2009).
-As a result of this interaction, human intelligence is multidimensional, and it is capable of online learning: developing a realistic representation of the world that is adapted in real time.
-ChatGPT and LLMs in general presently lack this multidimensional and multisensory representation of the world, and therefore they are intrinsically exposed to a limited and distorted knowledge.
+This arises from the fact that the technology is still in its developmental stages and relies solely on one type of training data (i.e., text data).
+Compared to human intelligence, ChatGPT lacks embodiment, that is the sensorimotor abilities that humans use to explore the world through multisensory integration within a constitutive interaction between brain, body, and environment (Pennartz 2009).
+As a result of this interaction, human intelligence is multidimensional, and it is capable of online learning (i.e., of developing a realistic representation of the world that is adapted in real time).
+ChatGPT and LLMs in general presently lack this multidimensional and multisensory representation of the world, and therefore they are intrinsically exposed to limited and distorted knowledge.

 Brain-inspired solutions might assist the improvement of LLMs on these aspects.
-To name just a couple of examples, potentially relevant results have been obtained incorporating biologically inspired neural dynamics into deep learning using a novel construct called spiking neural unit (SNU) (Woźniak, Pantazi, Bohnstingl, & Eleftheriou, 2020).
-SNU has allowed improving the energy efficiency of AI hardware, and it promises improvements in a number of tasks, including natural language processing.
-Also, a novel online learning algorithm for deep Spiking Neural Networks (SNNs), called online spatio-temporal learning (OSTL), has been introduced, with potential for improving language modeling and speech recognition (Bohnstingl, Wozniak, Pantazi, & Eleftheriou, 2022).
+To illustrate, potentially relevant results have been obtained incorporating biologically inspired neural dynamics into deep learning using a novel construct called spiking neural unit (SNU) (Woźniak et al. 2020).
+SNU has improved the energy efficiency of AI hardware, and it promises improvements in a number of tasks, including natural language processing.
+Also, a novel online learning algorithm for deep Spiking Neural Networks (SNNs), called online spatio-temporal learning (OSTL), has been introduced, with the potential for improving language modeling and speech recognition (Bohnstingl et al. 2022).

-The application of the ethical model described above to the case of natural language processing leads to the identification of the following ethically relevant potential benefits and risks (see Table 2).
+The application of the ethical framework described above to the case of natural language processing leads to the identification of the following ethically relevant potential benefits and risks (see Table 2).

-At the operational level, an increased ability of AI systems to process natural language is likely to result in increased efficiency due to the use of heuristics based on frequency of occurrence in natural language.
-On the other hand, there is the potential risk of greater difficulty of testing systems because there is a larger set of possible commands for which to check the functionality, leading to biased or inappropriate output going unnoticed.
+At the operational level, an increased ability of AI systems to process natural language is likely to result in increased efficiency due to the use of heuristics based on the frequency of occurrence in natural language.
+However, there is the potential risk of greater difficulty in testing systems because there is a larger set of possible commands to check the functionality, leading to biased or inappropriate output going unnoticed.

 At the instrumental level, there is the possibility of an easier use of AI (e.g., a richer and more flexible vocabulary to operate it) and more possibilities to exploit it (e.g., greater ease of use in varied contexts).
 In fact, AI systems will likely interact with human users in a more intuitive and direct way because more instructions/training data mediated by natural language will be possible.
 At the same time, it is also likely to increase the risk of unethical data processing and handling, for instance through more invasive AI systems, that is, systems characterized by an increased ability to identify and process sensitive data from humans.